 Types of infection associated with sepsis include:

-In approximately one in five cases, the infection and source of sepsis cannot be detected.
+Sometimes, the specific infection and source of sepsis cannot be identified.

 What causes the symptoms of sepsis?